Hundreds of Trump supporters stuck in the cold for hours when buses can’t reach Omaha rally

 The buses, the huge crowd soon learned, couldn’t navigate the jammed airport roads.
 For hours, attendees — including many elderly Trump supporters — stood in the withering cold, as police scrambled to help the most at-risk get to warmth.

-At least seven people were taken to hospitals, according to Omaha Scanner, a service that monitors official radio traffic.
+At least seven people were taken to hospitals, according to Omaha Scanner, which monitors official radio traffic.
 Police and fire authorities didn’t immediately return messages from The Washington Post early Wednesday and declined to provide reporters on the scene with precise numbers of how many needed treatment.

 The Trump campaign said it had provided enough buses but that traffic on the two-lane road outside the airport was throttled to one direction after the rally, tweeted Aaron Sanderford, a political reporter at the Omaha World-Herald.
 The campaign didn’t immediately respond to a message from The Post early on Wednesday.